-[†] Tested for one week at 40°C.
+[†] Tested for one week at +40°C.

-1 The strong chelator EDTA has been used successfully in some cases at 1 mM (histidine-tagged proteins).
+[†] The strong chelator EDTA has been used succesfully in some cases at 1 mM.
 Generally, chelating agents should be used with caution (and only in the sample, not in buffers).
 Any metal-ion stripping may be counteracted by adding a small excess of MgCl2 before centrifugation/filtration of the sample.
-Note that metal ion stripping effects may vary with the applied sample volume.
+Note that metal-ion stripping effects may vary with the volume of the applied sample.